 Alkaline hydrolysis finds many uses in treatment of medical waste.
 Waste engineers like it because it handles so many kinds of waste and is robust.
-It operates at elevated temperatures but not nearly as high as an incinerator does, and air emissions are negligible.
+The process operates at elevated temperatures but not nearly as high as incineration, and air emissions are negligible.

 Alkaline hydrolysis is related to the ancient technology of "rendering" animal carcasses.
 This was how people obtained animal fat for soap-making in centuries past.
 Compared to rendering, alkaline hydrolysis is more severe and breaks down much of the fat.
 It uses a more concentrated solution and a high temperature.
 You can put in whole animals, fur, claws, and all, and the process breaks them down so no cells are intact.
-Unlike in incineration, carbon atoms are not oxidized to carbon dioxide necessarily.
-Some may stay as part of molecules like carboxylic acids.
-It depends how much air you put in the tank.
+Unlike in incineration, carbon atoms are not necessarily oxidized to carbon dioxide.
+Some may end up as part of carboxylic acids.
 The nitrogen in the animal protein is still fixed after treatment.
 Indeed, the neutralized effluent of an alkaline hydrolysis process can be used as land fertilizer.

-Conventional stainless-steel pressure tanks can be used.
-The tanks must be able to hold in the pressure of water vapor/steam at the operating temperature.
-So the tanks must be sturdy and fitted with pressure relief valves, but these operating parameters are within the range of normal industrial processes.
-Manufacturers have proposed operating temperatures from 120 °C to 300 °C. At the high end of that temperature range, pressure in the tank is 85 atmospheres.
-This is a batch process and the contents stay put for 3 to 8 hours.
+The process takes place in stainless-steel tanks built to hold in the pressure of water vapor/steam at the operating temperature.
+Manufacturers recommend operating temperatures from 120 °C to 300 °C. At the high end of that temperature range, pressure in the tank is 85 atmospheres.
+The batch process remains in the tank for 3 to 8 hours.
 An agitator is usually included to stir up the contents.

 One question people have about alkaline hydrolysis is whether it degrades certain toxic compounds like chemotherapy agents.
 It is not intuitively obvious to this engineer and author that it does.
 You’d have to try it out.
 However, studies have shown that alkaline hydrolysis destroys prions.
 Given how difficult prions are to kill with liquid disinfectants at room temperature and pressure, this is welcome news.
 However, I’d want to validate that it works before being confident the process is effective against prions.

 What do you do with the neutralized waste?
-If you are confident it has been decontaminated to your standard, you can remove from the tank with a pump.
+If you are confident it has been decontaminated to your standard, you can pump it out of the tank.
 Flushing with water may aid removal.
 The contents should pass through a filter to remove solids.
 A simple sand filter is adequate.
 The filtrate can go into the municipal waste treatment system (sewer) if the wastewater treatment authority has agreed to take it.
 It can also be used as agricultural fertilizer.

 In many applications alkaline hydrolysis can substitute for incineration, which was for a long time the dominant form of medical waste treatment.
 Incineration has fallen out of favor because: